Edwin Tong

 Prior to entering politics, Tong was a lawyer at Allen & Gledhill practising extensively in corporate and commercial disputes, restructuring and insolvency matters, and international arbitration.
 He was appointed Senior Counsel in 2015.

 Tong made his political debut in the 2011 general election as part of a four-member PAP team contesting in Moulmein–Kallang GRC and won.
 Throughout his political career, he served as Senior Minister of State for Law and Senior Minister of State for Health before being promoted to full minister after the 2020 general election.
+He forms part of the new Cabinet selected by Lawrence Wong announced in May 2024.

 Education

-Tong attended St. Joseph's Institution and Raffles Junior College before graduating from the National University of Singapore in 1994 with a Bachelor of Laws degree.
-During his time in Raffles, he was classmates with current Parliament Speaker and fellow Marine Parade GRC Member of Parliament, Tan Chuan-Jin.
+Tong was educated at St. Joseph's Institution and Raffles Junior College before graduating from the National University of Singapore in 1994 with a Bachelor of Laws degree.

+During his time in Raffles Junior College, he was classmates with former Parliament Speaker and former Marine Parade GRC Member of Parliament, Tan Chuan-Jin.

 Career

 Legal career

-After he was admitted to the Singapore Bar, he joined Allen & Gledhill and had been a partner at the law firm until 2018.
-During his legal career, he practised extensively in corporate and commercial disputes, restructuring and insolvency matters, and international arbitration.
+After he was admitted to the Singapore Bar, Tong joined Allen & Gledhill and had been a partner at the law firm until 2018.
+During his legal career, Tong practised extensively in corporate and commercial disputes, restructuring and insolvency matters, and international arbitration.
 He was appointed Senior Counsel in 2015.

 Tong was one of the lawyers representing Kong Hee, the pastor of City Harvest Church accused of misappropriating church funds in a high-profile case.
-During the trial, which lasted from 2012 to 2018, a front-page headline from the Chinese tabloid Lianhe Wanbao, which had been edited to insinuate that Tong and the PAP had saved Kong from harsher penalties, appeared on social media.
+During the trial, which lasted from 2012 to 2018, a front-page headline from the Chinese tabloid Lianhe Wanbao, which had been edited to insinuate that Tong and the People's Action Party (PAP) had saved Kong from harsher penalties, appeared on social media.
 The original headline read "Outdated law saved [Kong and the other convicted church leaders]"; the edited headline read "PAP lawyer saved [Kong and the other convicted church leaders]".
-On 5 February 2018, the Attorney-General's Chambers mentioned that it would take legal action against a man responsible for publishing the image, which amounts to contempt of court.
+On 5 February 2018, the Attorney-General's Chambers (AGC) mentioned that it would take legal action against a man responsible for publishing the image, which amounts to contempt of court.